zannatreya/zannatreya/README.md

 ### Hi there 👋, I'am Zannatul Binta Bahar
 #### Front-end Web Developer

 ![Profile views](https://gpvc.arturio.dev/zannatreya)

-## 🚀 About Me
-I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
-I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I love to solve real-world problems.
-I am strategic, goal-oriented, and always work with an end goal in mind.

 - 🌱 I’m currently learning NextJs
 - 👯 I’m looking to collaborate on  open source projects.

 ## 👨‍💻 Skills:
 ✅ HTML5 / CSS3 / Tailwind / Bootstrap <br>